 - to understand if there are any issues or challenges that may be interfering with your child’s learning and growth and how these are being addressed

-- make a plan in which the teacher checks in with you regularly if there is a behavior problem.
+- make a plan in which the teacher checks in with you regularly if there is a behaviour problem.

 #1.
 Ask Your Child Before You Go

-It’s really easy to forget things when you are at the parent teacher meeting, so if you’ve anything to raise, then just make a little list and bring it along.
+It’s really easy to forget things when you are at the parent teacher meeting, so if you’ve anything to raise, make a little list and bring it along.